sayerhs/cpl/docs/source/user/tutorials/cpl_io.rst

 Specialized CPL classes for CML input files
 -------------------------------------------

-While :class:`DictFile` provides a generic interface to all CML input files, CPL also defines specialized classes that provide additional functionality for those specific input files.
+While :class:`DictFile` provides a generic interface to all input files, CPL also defines specialized classes that provide additional functionality for those specific input files.
 The available classes that provide customized functionality are listed below